Swati Lathia

 • Identity Theft Protection Services: Take into account utilizing identity theft protection services, which keep an eye out for questionable activities and offer support in the event of identity theft.

-• Description: When thieves use equipment to take credit or debit card information at ATMs, gas stations or point-of-sale terminals, it’s known as card skimming.
+• 3.
+Card Skimming: When thieves use equipment to take credit or debit card information at ATMs, gas stations or point-of-sale terminals, it’s known as card skimming.

 • Preventive actions: